gotev/android-upload-service/README.md

 }
 ```

-After that, do a clean and build to get the latest artifact.
-First of all, you have to initialize the library.
+and do a project sync.
+To start using the library, you have to initialize it.
 I suggest you to do that in your Application subclass:
 ```java
 public class Initializer extends Application {